-The specific analogies and metaphors that entrepreneurs use can be already familiar and conventional, or wholly novel and creative (Cornelissen, 2005).
+The specific analogies and metaphors that entrepreneurs use can be already familiar and conventional or wholly novel and creative (Cornelissen, 2005).
 Entrepreneurs may simply extend conventional analogies or metaphors in their speech to the new venture situation as the target.
 This kind of induction is known as a projection-first model (Gentner et al., 2001), since the analogical or metaphorical reasoning involves the direct projection of an entrenched description of a source domain onto a target domain, after which it is corrected and adjusted to the target (see also Cardon et al., 2005; Farjoun, 2008; Gavetti et al., 2005: 696).
 Entrepreneurs may also draw novel analogical or metaphorical comparisons in relation to a new venture (e.g., Baker & Nelson, 2005).
-This kind of induction is known as an alignment-first model as entrepreneurs discursively align the source and target, and elaborate the comparison, before any likely inferences can be drawn from the source to the target (e.g., Fauconnier, 1997; Gentner et al., 2001).
+This kind of induction is known as an alignment-first model, since entrepreneurs discursively align the source and target and elaborate the comparison, before any likely inferences can be drawn from the source to the target (e.g., Fauconnier, 1997; Gentner et al., 2001).
 Alignment-first models are creative and may deliver emergent inferences that, when evaluated and verified in relation to the target of a novel industry, may turn out to be credible and useful (Cornelissen, 2005; Sternberg, 2004).

-The use of analogies or metaphors in relation to new ventures is, we argue, conditioned by the degree to which an entrepreneur has had previous experiences in, and has learnt about, the same or similar industries in which the new venture will be based (Shane, 2000, 2003).
+The use of analogies or metaphors in relation to new ventures is, we argue, conditioned by the degree to which an entrepreneur has had previous experiences in and has learned about the same or similar industries in which the new venture will be based (Shane, 2000, 2003).
 It is also conditioned by the activation of social pressures to demonstrate the predictability and legitimacy of a venture to stakeholders (Aldrich & Fiol, 1994; Lounsbury & Glynn, 2001).
-These two determinants influence the extent to which and how an entrepreneur uses analogical or metaphorical reasoning during the initial stages of exploring ideas, and of planning and launching a venture.
-Indeed, in the initial stages of a venture, entrepreneurs squarely rely upon analogical and metaphorical reasoning to create the opportunity for new ventures and to set these apart from what already exists while locating their ideas within stakeholders' existing understandings in order to gain acceptance and support (Hargadon & Douglas, 2001; Santos & Eisenhardt, 2009).
+These two determinants influence the extent to which as well as how an entrepreneur uses analogical or metaphorical reasoning during the initial stages of exploring ideas and planning and launching a venture.
+Indeed, in the initial stages of a venture, entrepreneurs squarely rely on analogical and metaphorical reasoning to create the opportunity for new ventures and to set these apart from what already exists while locating their ideas within stakeholders' existing understandings in order to gain acceptance and support (Hargadon & Douglas, 2001; Santos & Eisenhardt, 2009).
 After the launch, and when the venture achieves a turnover and early growth as indicators of its profit-making ability (Hite & Hesterley, 2001; Zimmerman & Zeitz, 2002), entrepreneurs generally become less reliant on inductive reasoning.
 Instead, they may shift to more calculated reasoning that is based on direct experiences and the performance of the new venture in its industry (Aldrich & Fiol, 1994; Hargadon & Douglas, 2001; Hill & Levenhagen, 1995).

-In the next section, we unfold these arguments and illustrate our main propositions with case examples of novel ventures in nascent markets that emerged through the confluence of the computing, electronics and telecommunication industries in the mid nineties (Santos & Eisenhardt, 2009).
-We shed new light on these cases, and demonstrate how they exemplify the main inductive processes and determinants within the initial stages of venture creation.
+In the next section we unfold these arguments and illustrate our main propositions with case examples of novel ventures in nascent markets that emerged through the confluence of the computing, electronics, and telecommunication industries in the mid 1990s (Santos & Eisenhardt, 2009).
+Santos and Eisenhardt's (2009) original study described how entrepreneurs framed the existence of novel markets and subsequently signaled the leadership and feasibility of their ventures in these markets.
+We shed new light on their cases by demonstrating how they exemplify the main inductive processes and determinants within the initial stages of venture creation.